-Disclaimer: These Performance Standards should not be interpreted as regulations, but instead add to the foundation provided by current licensing guidelines and regulations.
+Disclaimer: These Performance Standards should not be interpreted as regulations, but instead add to the foundation provided by current licensing quidelines and regulations.
 It is a Magellan Behavioral Health of Pennsylvania, Inc. (Magellan) expectation that providers apply these Performance Standards when developing internal quality and compliance monitoring activities.
-Magellan will use this document as a guide when conducting quality and compliance reviews; but also share with providers as needed to communicate expectations and best practices.
+Magellan will use this document as a quide when conducting quality and compliance reviews; but also share with providers as needed to communicate expectations and best practices.
 Entities providing services as part of the HealthChoices program must first be enrolled in the Pennsylvania Medical Assistance program as the appropriate provider type and specialty.
-Providers must then comply with all applicable Pennsylvania regulations and requirements, including but not limited to The Pennsylvania Code Title 55, Chapter 1101 General Provisions Appendix G of The HealthChoices Program Standards and Requirements, as well as all associated Medical Assistance (MA) Bulletins, licensing requirements and any contractual agreements made with Magellan in order to be eligible for payment for services.
+Providers must comply with all applicable Pennsylvania regulations and requirements, including but not limited to The Pennsylvania Code Title 55, Chapter 1101 General Provisions, The Department of Human Services Centers of Excellence Fidelity Guidelines, Appendix G of The HealthChoices Program Standards and Requirements, as well as all associated Medical Assistance (MA) Bulletins, licensing requirements and any contractual agreements made with Magellan in order to be eligible for payment for services.
+Opioid Centers of Excellence services must be provided by a Department of Drug and Alcohol Programs (DDAP) licensed drug and alcohol facility.